 Hereditary diseases are those that are passed from parents to their children through their genes.
 A genetic disease can be hereditary, but not always.
 Some genetic diseases are caused by random mutations that aren’t inherited from the parents.

-Studies show that some cases of Parkinson’s disease are caused by genetic mutations.
-Hereditary causes of this disease are rare.
+Parkinson’s disease causes tremors, shaking, slow movement, balance problems, and stiffness.
+It usually affects people who are older.
 Only about 10 to 15 percent of those who have Parkinson’s disease have a family history of it.
 For the rest, the cause of Parkinson’s is usually unknown.

 Research suggests that a combination of genetic and environmental factors may cause Parkinson’s disease.
 In this article, we’ll learn more about these causes, as well as possible prevention.